Intensive Case Management Program.

 • Complete a program application

 Before your first appointment with a case manager, you must print and complete our intake application.
-(To download the application, see the Intake Application tab below.)
+(To download the application, see the Intake Application tab above.)
 Applications are also available at the CALC office.

 The intensive Case Management program was developed under federal grant #93.569, Community Service Block Grant from the U.S. Department of Health and Human Services through the Administration of Children and Families, Office of Community Services, and the State of Wyoming, Department of Health, Public Health Division, Rural and Frontier Health.
 You should not assume endorsement by the federal or state government.